How to Handle Self-Doubt in the Midst of Change

 If this post doesn’t feel like it’s going to cut it and you want even more in this vein, please check out my post on ‘When Pursuing Your Dreams Feels… Awful.’

-Or if you just want some short and sweet practical tips to get cracking right now, go here.
+Or if you just want some short and sweet practical tips to get cracking right now, try: 8 Things to Get You Moving When You Don’t Feel Like It.

 Rosa, Adrienne - and Me (Real Time)

-This is the wobbly, tender way we learn - walking through the tangles of self-doubt, experimenting and taking risks as we go.
+This is the wobbly, tender way we learn, change and grow: walking through the tangles of self-doubt, experimenting and taking risks as we go.

 What’s the Alternative?